kiavashfaisali/KFSwiftImageLoader/README.md

 ```

 Yes, it really is that easy.
 It just works.
-In the above example, the placeholderImage: and completionHandler: inputs were ignored, so they default to nil.
+In the above example, the inputs "placeholderImage" and "completionHandler" were ignored, so they default to nil.
 We can include them in the following way:
 ```swift
 imageView.loadImageFromURLString(urlString, placeholderImage: UIImage(named: "KiavashFaisali")) {